Open-Speech-EkStep/open-speech-ekstep.github.io/docs/api_deployment.md

 The various components or modules as shown in the above Fig 1 are required to be installed in a package for the service to work successfully.

-**Loading models files and artifacts**: The first towards deployment is dumping the model files for every language into their respective language directories and placing them inside the external mountable disk at a designated location.
+**Loading models files and artifacts**: The first step towards deployment is dumping the model files for every language into their respective language directories and placing them inside the external mountable disk at a designated location.
 Once the models are placed, create a file named ‘model_dict.json’ in the same hierarchy as the language directories.
 The model_dict.json should have the respective paths of the language model files and the setting for ITN and punctuation for every language.
 The ASR models for every languauge can be downloaded from ​​https://storage.googleapis.com/asr-public-models/data-sources-deployment/.
 ITN and punctuation models are downloaded automatically from the buckets,so not needed to be placed manually.

 Sample model_dict.json